-- headache that lasts a long time 0 - Decrease in blood cell counts.
+- Decrease in blood cell counts.
 Decrease in blood cell counts (white blood cells, platelets, and red blood cells) are common with JAYPIRCA, but can also be severe.
 This may increase your risk of infection, bleeding, and anemia.

-Your healthcare provider should do blood tests to check your blood counts regularly during treatment with JAYPIRCA.

-- Heart rhythm problems (atrial fibrillation and atrial flutter) have happened in people treated with JAYPIRCA.
+Your healthcare provider should do blood tests to check your blood counts regularly during treatment with JAYPIRCA. - Heart rhythm problems.
+Heart rhythm problems including atrial fibrillation and atrial flutter have happened in people treated with JAYPIRCA.
 Your risk for heart rhythm problems may be increased if you have high blood pressure or have had heart rhythm problems in the past.
-Tell your healthcare provider if you develop any of the following signs or symptoms: - fast or irregular heartbeat (palpitations) 0 - chest discomfort dizziness 0 shortness of breath fainting
+Tell your healthcare provider if you develop any of the following signs or symptoms:

+fast or irregular heartbeat (palpitations)